iotdomain/iotdomain-standard/myzone-standard.md

 Todo: how to ensure global uniqueness?
 UUID?, hash?, registration

 The zone 'myzone' is reserved for local-only zones.
-In this case the ZCAS generates its own certificate and is considered the highest authority.
+In this case the ZSAS generates its own certificate and is considered the highest authority.

 ## Security Monitor - Zone Security Monitor (ZSM)